Keerthankj/ETG-Internship-program/README.md

 # ETG-Internship-program
 ## Inventory Management System
-It contains 4 files.
-The files are
+In this,it included 4 files.
+The files are,,
 ##### 1.Adding_new_products.ipynb
 This is Used to Add Products.
 ##### 2.selling_products.ipynb